jtkovacs/jtkovacs.github.io/REFS/TOCS/project-management_TOC.md

 # Analysis, design & specification

-## Requirements analysis
+## Requirements determination

 Designs must emerge from in-depth analysis of [stakeholder](#stakeholder-analysis) (not just user) needs.
-Requirements analysis is the process of eliciting, analyzing, and synthesizing stakeholder needs.
+Requirements determination is the process of eliciting, analyzing, and synthesizing stakeholder needs.

+Requirements are twofold:

+- **Functional:** tasks that the software or system must perform.
+Includes
+    - business rules;
+    - system scope; and
+    - integration with other systems.
+- **Non-functional:**

 ### User personas